Exact Terms

 Use it when

-Your rough ask sounds like: I can picture it but cannot describe it, style in my head, premium but natural.
+Your rough ask sounds like: I can picture it but cannot describe it, style in my head, image in my head.
 The term gives your image generator a clearer problem shape.

 When not to use it